Shameful Nuisance

 Reckoning with our past: A crowdsourced project researching and reporting out the history of Chapel Hill's exclusionary covenants.

-A hopeful future: A campaign to support progressive candidates and politics that expand equitable access to housing, green space, and economic opportunity in Chapel Hill.
+A hopeful future: A campaign to expand equitable access to housing, green space, and economic opportunity in Chapel Hill.

 Why are you called Shameful Nuisance?